pagebolt/pagebolt_docs/README.md

 Step 6: Template Sections
 ---------------

-All template sections, which are rendered with the **Razr** template engine, are controlled via Pagekit **'Widgets'**.
+All template sections, which are rendered with the **Razr** template engine, are controlled via the Pagekit **'Widgets'**.
 For your customization, the PageBolt theme is directly accessible in Pagekit's **'themes'** directory.
 PageBolt's core theme template for Pagekit is located at **themes/pagebolt/templates/template.razr**.
 Visit the Pagekit website for more information on themes - http://www.pagekit.com/docs/themes

 Learn more about Razr - https://github.com/pagekit/razr

 **NOTE:** The 'Terms and Conditions' and 'Privacy Policy' are the only actual **'Pages'**.
 Pages is a Pagekit extension.
-Because of the simple nature of one page themes, we use **/** as the default route within Pagekit; there's no need to use Pagekit's menu system.
+Because of the simple nature of one page themes, we use **'/'** as the default route within Pagekit; there's no need to use Pagekit's menu system.

 **Available Sections (edit the theme.php file for custom widget areas):**